- Majors & Minors

 This course examines the essentials of management: planning, organizing, leading, and controlling.
 Within this structure, students will explore how managers deal with the turbulent environment of business and the increasing complexity brought on by globalization and technological innovation.
 4 SH.

 An introductory course covering topics of current importance and interest in business.
 2-4 SH.

 This is an introductory survey of the nature and function of non-profit organization, including basic legal requirements affecting non-profits, theories and practices for establishing and managing non-profit organizations, designing and assessing operational structures for non-profit organizations, and strategies for inter-organizational relationships.
 4 SH.

 MGMT-317 International Marketing

 In this course students analyze world markets, including the perspectives of consumers throughout the world.
 Students will learn about the marketing management techniques required to meet the demands of world markets in a dynamic and ever-changing setting.
-Prerequisite: MGMT-280.
+Prerequisite: MKTG-280.
 2 SH.

 MGMT-333 New Ventures: Start-Up to Exit

 This course will focus on multiple aspects of new venture start-up, growth and exit to include; the start-up process, the various business models, the legal foundations of a business, business operations, financial management, organizational growth and exit strategies.
 This course will use a variety of case studies to emphasize real world examples and lead students through core elements of the business plan.
-Pre-requisite: Exploring Entrepreneurial Opportunities.
+Pre-requisite: MGMT-230.
 4 SH.

 MGMT-350 International Business